 This is a popcorn movie firmly aimed at a pre-tween crowd who may not be concerned about the frequent plot chasms.
 I can only assume it earned so many glowing reviews due to the abysmal quality of the franchise films that came before.
 If Bumblebee soars in comparison, I’m happy for those reviewers.
 It didn’t help me much.

-I really wondered what it says about me that I so enjoyed Destination Wedding.
+I really wonder what it says about me that I so enjoyed Destination Wedding.

 Winona Ryder is Lindsay, and Keanu Reeves is Frank, and they’re off to a wedding in San Luis Obispo.
 They’re deeply unhappy people.
 They hate the groom—his brother and her ex—they hate the wedding, they hate each other, and they hate themselves.
 They get off to a bad start at the airport, and it just gets worse as they go on into the weekend.